-Tesla Motors doesn’t just makes electric cars, it sells a slice of the future.
+Tesla’s Marketing Strategy: Don’t just make electric cars, sell a slice of the future.

 They’re literally a better kind of car, according to both experts and regular drivers.
 As William Gibson would say, “The future is already here – it’s just not very evenly distributed.”

 Tesla Motors has no advertising, no ad agency, no CMO, no dealer network.
 And that’s no problem. – AdvertisingAge

 If you drop by the Tesla forums, you’ll see a community of passionate fans discussing how to market Tesla better.
 There are over 55,000 people subscribed to the /r/teslamotors subreddit.
 The brand has clearly struck a chord with its fans.

 Tesla fans are crazy advocates.
 They attach deep emotional significance to the car.
 They’re not just paying for a mode of transportation, they’re paying for a slice of the future.

 @DHH pointed out that by publishing Tesla’s ‘Secret Master Plan‘, Elon Musk successfully turned buying a luxury car into a charitable purchase:

 That’s an example of masterful positioning, which is one of the core fundamentals of marketing.

 At the time of writing, Tesla has more orders than they can build – that in itself is great marketing.